opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 Parameter | Type | Description
 :--- | :--- | :---
 nodeId | String | A comma-separated list of nodeIds used to filter results.
 Supports [node filters]({{site.url}}{{site.baseurl}}/api-reference/nodes-apis/index/#node-filters).
-Defaults to `_all`. metric | String | A comma-separated list of metric groups that will be included in the response.
+Defaults to `_all`. metric | String | A comma-separated list of metric groups that are included in the response.
 For example, `jvm,fs`.
-See the list of all metrics below.
-Defaults to all metrics. index_metric | String | A comma-separated list of index metric groups that will be included in the response.
+See the following list of all index metrics.
+Defaults to all metrics. index_metric | String | A comma-separated list of index metric groups that are included in the response.
 For example, `docs,store`.
-See the list of all index metrics below.
+See the following list of all index metrics.
 Defaults to all index metrics.

 The following table lists all available metric groups.